 Delivering the Funeral Support Payment is part of a wider set of actions set out in the funeral costs plan by the Scottish Government to reduce funeral poverty and help people manage funeral costs.
 This benefit provides critical financial support to people at a difficult time.

 Social Security Scotland delivers the Funeral Support Payment supporting eligible individuals in receipt of certain low income benefits with a payment to help in paying for a funeral.
 The one-off payment is a contribution towards the costs of the funeral.
-It helps pay for the reasonable burial or cremation fees, some travel costs, and includes a standard flat rate for ‘other expenses’ of £1,010 where the client did not have a funeral plan (or £123.25 if there was a pre-paid funeral plan).
+It helps pay for the reasonable burial or cremation fees and some travel costs.

 Consultation on the Funeral Expense Assistance Regulations closed on 23 August 2018.
 An independent analysis of consultation responses received and our response had been published.

 Funeral Expense Assistance (Scotland) Regulations 2019 and the Funeral Expense Assistance and Young Carer Grants (Up-rating) (Miscellaneous Amendments)(Scotland) Regulations 2020 provide the powers to deliver it.
 We also published a research findings visual summary on 8 May 2019.

 At that time we also published the impact assessments for regulations:

 - Funeral Expense Assistance: Fairer Scotland Duty Assessment

 - Funeral Expense Assistance: business and regulatory impact assessment